Lokhillo/Sleep-Tracker/README.md

 ## Multi-threading and Coroutines ##

 An application has a main thread that runs in foreground.
 It can dispatch other threads that may run into background.
-In Android, the main thread handlers all updates to the UI.
+In Android, the main thread handles all updates to the UI.
 It is responsible for click handlers and lifecycle callbacks.
 Hence, it is also called UI thread.

 The UI thread is the default, therefore all code unless specified otherwise, runs on the UI thread.
 However that UI thread has to run smoothly for a great user experience.
 So, we should never block the UI thread with long running operations.
 Database operations can take a long time, therefore such operations should run on a separate thread.
 If we block the main thread for too long, the app may even crash and present an **Application Not Responding** dialog.